The One Year New Testament

 Missions Prayer Requests More

-Country: United States of America
+Countries: Peru, United States of America

 The One Year New Testament Copyright Tyndale House Publishers, used by Permission.
 NIV Bible copyright International Bible Society.